Killian Barrett: Sheffield Wednesday

 After a brief trial period, he signed for EFL Championship club Sheffield Wednesday in July 2024.
 He was included on the substitutes bench for the Sheffield Wednesday first-team for the first time for their EFL Cup match against Brentford in October 2024.
 He joined National League club Solihull Moors on a short-term loan in December 2024.
 After keeping two clean sheets in his first five matches his loan spell at Solihull Moors was extended for an extra month into 2025.
 Later that season he featured on loan in the National league for Rochdale, playing for the club in the National League promotion play-offs in May 2025.
 On 15 November 2025, he joined Boston United on an initial one-month loan deal.
+His loan was extended in December for another month.

+Barrow

+On 12 January 2026, Barrett joined League Two club Barrow, signing an 18-month contract, with the option of a further year for an undisclosed fee.

 Personal life

 His father Adrian was a teacher at Summerhill College in Sligo whilst Barrett was a pupil there.
 After being scouted playing non-league football by Steve Coppell in Berkshire, he signed with football agent Stephen Hunt, a former player who played under Coppell for Reading.